 Again, the larger and more complex the business, the longer the Due Diligence stage.
 Typically though, an average business Due Diligence timeline is 2-3 weeks.
 Given the circumstances surrounding the transaction, Sunbelt will establish the appropriate Due Diligence timeline and deadline for completion.

 If all steps of the process have been done right, closing is merely getting together to pass out papers and sign.
 That’s the mark of a well-run, smooth process.
 You may have had your own attorney representing you to review all the documents, or perhaps you and the seller mutually agreed to use a transaction lawyer to save time and money (ask Sunbelt about these).

 Congratulations, you’re now a business owner!

 Does this outline provide an over-simplification of reality?
 Yep, you bet.
 But it’s the place to start.
 Between these milestone transaction steps there exist many activities and exchanges.
 And then there’s the whole financing topic, which is a stand-alone subject in itself.
 And did we mention, no two business transactions are alike?
-Don’t worry, we are experts at this – give Sunbelt Business Brokers of Shreveport a call and we’ll fill in all the blanks.
+Don’t worry, we are experts at this – give Sunbelt Business Brokers a call and we’ll fill in all the blanks.